alexx-potter458/auto-auction/README.md

-# Auto auctions REST-API
+# Auto auctions

 ## Description:
-    This is an REST-API made to manage auctions on cars and offer to a client informations about what car will suit him the best giving a certain number of attributes that the car should have.
+    This is website made to manage auctions on cars and offer to a client informations about what car will suit him the best giving a certain number of attributes that the car should have.